PMCC-BioinformaticsCore/janis/docs/datatypes/index.rst

    stdout
    string
    tarfile
+   textfile
    tsv
    vcf
    vcf-gz-tbi
    vcfidx
    zip

-*This page was auto-generated on 12/08/2019.
+*This page was auto-generated on 10/09/2019.
 Please do not directly alter the contents of this page.*